aciccarello/ciccarello.me/style-guide.md

 Text can be **strengthened**, _emphasized_, or even made <small>smaller</small>.
 In markdown quotes in "quoted text" are stylized to highlight the begining vs the end.

+### Text Wrapping

+Use the `.no-wrap` class to avoid wrapping text.
+As you can see this line of text keeps going without a page break.
+However, you should only use this on strings that you don't want to wrap or you can screw up your page formatting. {.no-wrap}

+If you don't want to have the text scroll like the above line, a shorter string would only keep the important text together.
+E.g. _something like this_{.no-wrap} which will be kept together but other text will wrap.

 ### Links

 [Links in paragraph](.) are styled to increase readability and make it clear they are links.
 This includes different colored text and underlining, though bold text has been considered.
 Links should ideally contain [multiple word](.) for increased readability.